-Note 2: Consideration may be given to the temporary use of existing infrastructure if capacity is available and its condition is sufficient for the construction of residential and commercial buildings/ uses until such time as full infrastructure works are undertaken.
-Detailed plans, calculations, and specifications of existing infrastructure capacity or proposed interim measures must be provided to the CMO in conjunction with Council's Chief Transport Advisor if the use of existing infrastructure is to be considered.
+Note: Consideration may be given to the temporary use of existing transport infrastructure if capacity is available and its condition is sufficient for the construction of residential and commercial buildings/ uses until such time as full transport infrastructure works are undertaken.
+Detailed plans, calculations, and specifications of existing transport infrastructure capacity or proposed interim measures must be provided to the CMO in conjunction with Council's Chief Advisor Transport & Infrastructure if the use of existing transport infrastructure is to be considered.

 - 40. All works and activities must be carried out in accordance with the design drawings certified under Condition [39] above.
 Any proposed amendments to the design drawings must be submitted to the CMO for certification and may not be implemented until certified by the CMO. - 41.
-The upgrade works certified under Condition [39] above must be carried out prior to the occupation of any new building on the site. - 42.
-The new road to vest (Lots 900 and 901 shown on "Scheme Plan of Proposed Subdivision -Stage 1 Overall Layout & Stage Boundaries" drawing 142175-01-RC02 Rev1) as required by Subdivision Condition [2] above must be constructed prior to occupation of any new building onsite.
-All construction shall be completed generally in accordance with the certified design plans except for final surfacing works which may be completed under bond or cash deposit. - 43.
-The Right of Way areas A to G within both the legal road and the private property must be constructed prior to occupation of any building within that stage.
+The improvement works certified under Condition [39] above must be carried out; as follows: - Miramar Intersection upgrade works, prior to the first new building consent being issued by WCC - (ii) The Shelly Bay road upgrade, prior to receiving code of compliance of any new building within the development. - 42.
+The new road to vest (Lots 900 and 901 shown on "Scheme Plan of Proposed Subdivision Stage 1 Overall Layout & Stage Boundaries" drawing 142175-01-RC02 Rev1) as required by Subdivision Condition [2] above must be constructed prior to receiving code of compliance for any new building onsite.
+All construction shall be completed generally in accordance with the certified design plans except for final surfacing works which may be completed under bond or cash deposit.

+- 43. The Right of Way areas A to G within both the legal road and the private property must be constructed prior to receiving code of compliance for any building within that stage.
 All construction shall be completed generally in accordance with the approved construction plans except for the final surfacing works which may be completed under bond or cash deposit.
 Right of Way area A is to include a formed pedestrian footpath that links with the Village Green.
-This footpath must extend from Shelly Bay Road up to the site boundary with Part Section 3 Watts Peninsula District.

-- 44. The traffic calming measures certified under Condition [39(d)] above must be implemented prior to the use of any internal road upon which it relates. - 45.
-Within six calendar months of completion of the certified works, the consent holder must prepare and submit to Council's CMO As-built plans that meet the requirements of the Code of Practice (A.7 As-built Details and A.8 Certification) for roading and vehicle access and street lighting.

-Note 1: These plans may be submitted to Council's CMO in stages upon the completion of each stage.

-Note 2: The depth of the AC (Asphaltic Concrete) should be 40mm, water proofing layer (chip seal) should be added between AC and basecourse.

-46. The Consent Holder must make good any damage to the public road from Miramar Ave and Shelly Bay intersection to the site which is directly attributed to their site works activities.
-A survey of the road's condition must be undertaken prior the commencement of any site works and the results of the survey provided to the CMO.

-Note 1: 'Site works' relates to all redevelopment activities and includes demolition, earthworks and construction.

-Note 2: This condition does not alleviate Councils obligation to complete and undertake routine and planned road maintenance activities through the course of the development works.
+This footpath must extend from Shelly Bay Road up to the site boundary with Part Section 3 Watts Peninsula District. - The traffic calming measures certified under Condition [39(d)] above must be implemented prior to the use of any internal road upon which it relates. - 45.
+Within six calendar months of completion of the certified works, the consent holder must prepare and submit to Council's CMO As-built plans that meet the requirements of the Code of Practice (A.7 As-built Details and A.8 Certification) for roading and vehicle access and street lighting. - Note 1: These plans may be submitted to Council's CMO in stages upon the completion of each stage. - Note 2: The depth of the AC (Asphaltic Concrete) should be 40mm, water proofing layer (chip seal) should be added between AC and basecourse. - 46.
+The Consent Holder must make good any damage to the public road from Miramar Ave and Shelly Bay intersection to the site which is directly attributed to their site works activities.
+A survey of the road's condition must be undertaken prior the commencement of any site works and the results of the survey provided to the CMO. - Note 1: 'Site works' relates to all redevelopment activities and includes demolition, earthworks and construction. - Note 2: This condition does not alleviate Councils obligation to complete and undertake routine and planned road maintenance activities through the course of the development works.